reusteur73/IP-VPN-proxy-checker/README.md

 # IP-VPN-proxy-checker
-shows the IP location
-checks if the IP its a VPN or proxy
+shows the IP location and checks if the IP its a VPN or proxy

 # requirements
  ```